Stanley Kebenei

 Stanley Kebenei (born November 6, 1989) is a Kenyan-American distance runner who ran for Iowa Central Community College and the University of Arkansas.

 Career

 Iowa Central (2011–13)

 Stanley Kebenei earned nine NJCAA national championship titles at Iowa Central Community College.

 University of Arkansas

 In 2014, Stanley Kebenei became the most recent senior in Arkansas history to earn all American honor at the NCAA National Cross Country Championships.

-Stanley Kebenei earned six NCAA Division 1 Track and Field All-American honors and two NCAA Division 1 cross country awards.
+Stanley Kebenei earned six NCAA Division I Track and Field All-American honors and two NCAA Division I cross country awards.

 Professional

 Stanley Kebenei is a professional runner for Nike, Inc.